A healthy take on carrot cake, drizzled in cinnamon frosting, for quick and tasty on the go breakfast.

 - Add remaining ingredients and stir until just combined.

-- Once completely cook, cut into squares and wrap individually in plastic wrap and store in the freezer for quick take-along snacks.
+- Alternative, skip frosting and wrap each bar individually in plastic wrap and store in the freezer for quick take-along snacks.